odicienta/odicienta/README.md

 - 👋 Hi, I’m @odicienta
 - 👀 I’m interested in Cats🐈, Cello🎻 and Crochet 🧶
 - 🌱 I’m currently studying Informatics Engineering 🖥️
-- 💞️ I’m looking to collaborate on Java projects 🍵
+- 💞️ I’m looking to collaborate on Web projects 🍵
 - 📫 How to reach me: odyvargas.ov@gmail.com